MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 If you don't see the **Start trial** button in your Account manager:

 - Your Fabric administrator might disable access, and you can't start a Fabric trial.
 To request access, [contact your Fabric administrator](#look-up-the-trial-capacity-administrator).
 You can also start a trial using your own tenant.
-For more information, see [Sign up for Power BI with a new Microsoft 365 account](/power-bi/enterprise/service-admin-signing-up-for-power-bi-with-a-new-office-365-trial).

 - You're an existing Power BI trial user, and you don't see **Start trial** in your Account manager.
 You can start a Fabric trial by attempting to [create a Fabric item](#other-ways-to-start-a-microsoft-fabric-trial).
 When you attempt to create a Fabric item, you're prompted to start a Fabric trial.
 If you don't see this prompt, it's possible that this action is deactivated by your Fabric administrator.

+If you don't have a work or school account and want to sign up for a free trial.

+- For more information, see [Sign up for Power BI with a new Microsoft 365 account](/power-bi/enterprise/service-admin-signing-up-for-power-bi-with-a-new-office-365-trial).

 If you do see the **Start trial** button in your Account manager:

 - You might not be able to start a trial if your tenant exhausted its limit of trial capacities.
 If that is the case, you have the following options:

   - Request another trial capacity user to share their trial capacity workspace with you.
 [Give users access to workspaces](give-access-workspaces.md)
-  - [Purchase a Fabric capacity from Azure](https://portal.azure.com/) by performing a search for *Microsoft Fabric*.
+  - [Purchase a Fabric capacity from Azure](https://aka.ms/fabricibiza) by performing a search for *Microsoft Fabric*.
   - To increase tenant trial capacity limits, [reach out to your Fabric administrator](#look-up-the-trial-capacity-administrator) to create a Microsoft support ticket.

 **In Workplace settings, I can't assign a workspace to the trial capacity**